Burn Injury Attorney

 Causes of Burn Center Admissions

-As stated by ABA, among burn injury victims admitted to burn centers in a recent 10-year period, causes of burn injury and admissions occurred in the following proportions:
+As stated by ABA, among burn injury victims admitted to burning centers in a recent 10-year period, causes of burn injury and admissions occurred in the following proportions:

 - Fire or flame – 43%